 To counter the liquidity crunch so created, Ravneet Gill announced that YES bank will raise money from QIPs( qualified institutional placement), however, the amount raised wasn’t enough.
 All this has kept adding to YES bank’s woes till RBI stepped in to take action and supersede the board in the best interest of customers.

-RBI has assured Yes Bank customers that their interest will be fully protected and that there is no need to panic.
-Union Minister of Finance, Nirmala Sitharaman has also made clear that the center is taking all necessary steps in the interest of depositors, banks, and the economy.
+RBI has assured Yes Bank customers that their interests will be fully protected and that there is no need to panic.
+Union Minister of Finance, Nirmala Sitharaman has also made clear that the centre is taking all necessary steps in the interest of depositors, banks, and the economy.